Political System of Germany

 Center for Digital Innovations Lower Saxony (ZDIN): Markus Tepe is a new member of the Center for Digital Innovations Lower Saxony (ZDIN).
 There he represents the area of policy research and behavior-oriented administrative science.

 Paper accepted.
 Jankowski, Michael, Christine Prokop and Markus Tepe 2020.
 Representative Bureaucracy and Public Hiring Preferences.
-Evidence from a Conjoint Experiment among German Municipal Civil Servants and Private Sector Employees, Journal of Public Administration Research and Theory (accepted)
+Evidence from a Conjoint Experiment among German Municipal Civil Servants and Private Sector Employees, Journal of Public Administration Research and Theory (online first)

 Panel on "Behavioral consequences of AI, big data and algorithmic decision-making in public services" Chairs: Christine Prokop & Stephan Grimmelikhuijsen.
 Call for Papers for the ECPR General Conference, held in Innsbruck/Austria, 26-28 August 2020.